 A folkie yes, but a rocker at heart.

 Music has always been at the core of Brian's heart.
-His father took him to see Johnny Cash when he was young..
-Then it was Elvis.
-Brian even combed his hair like Elvis!
+His father took him to see Johnny Cash when he was young.
+Then there was Elvis.
 Along came the Beatles, the Monkees and being a teenager in the Seventies-the Who and Led Zeppelin.
 Later Bruce Cockburn provided the transition from rock to folk and then to Celtic music.

 He's been playing guitar since the age of nine and writing songs since Grade Six when he formed his first band in Regina, Saskatchewan.
 Fast forward to the early 90's.
 Brian and his friend Neil Slater teamed up to form Celtic Clutter.
 Together they made a self-titled EP which features the song "Dragons Fly", a song that many consider to be one of Brian's best.
 He still performs it today.